MoeidHeidari/Go-webserver-boilerplate/README.md

 **GET Request `localhost:3000/api/workspace/trash`**

-Sends deleted workspaces, that are in trash cap
+Sends deleted workspaces, that are in trash can

 Response: